 It may be worth using oxytocin to assist in clearing excess fluids from the uterus.
 This may be especially beneficial if, as a result of low viable sperm numbers, both insemination doses of semen are inseminated at the same time, or if one is dealing with a mare with delayed uterine clearance issues.
 Following an oxytocin protocol such as the one outlined elsewhere on the Equine-Reproduction.com web site may be beneficial.

 In the event that the semen quality is obviously poor, one can perform further evaluations and keep a record for future use.
-If the semen concentration looks incorrect (it should, if extended correctly, be between 25 and 50 million per ml), the actual concentration can be established by counting the sperm using a hemacytometer.
-Many people think that once the semen is extended it cannot be counted, but this is incorrect.
+If the semen concentration looks incorrect (it should, if extended correctly, be between 25 and 50 million per ml), the actual concentration can be established by counting the sperm using a hemacytometer, which provides high accuracy when used correctly; the newly-released "iSperm" which is more expensive but provides reasonable accuracy (and also motility evaluations); or the significantly expensive Nucleocounter or CASA units which provide excellent accuracy (the latter also providing objective evaluation of motilities).
+Many people think that once the semen is extended it cannot be counted, but this is incorrect, although the common photmetric counting devices cannot be used, as the extender opacity will affect the result.
 Once the concentration has been determined, multiplying that number by the total volume in ml's will give one the total number of sperm that were shipped - remember this is generally in excess of 1 billion sperm, anticipating a die-off rate of 50% by the time of insemination.
 Finally, a video eyepiece can be purchased fairly economically that fits in the eyepiece of your microscope and connects to a VCR or your computer.
 This will allow a video record to be made of the actual motility and condition of the semen.
 At Equine-Reproduction.com we evaluate warmed motility and do a concentration (and total number) count as a matter of routine on all semen shipments that we receive.
 We will also video samples that we feel are sub-standard.

 Don't forget to confirm ovulation!
 Mares do not always follow the rules, and may delay ovulation past the anticipated time (or of course ovulate sooner than one thinks they should!).
 Confirming ovulation is a cheap insurance policy to make sure that you don't need a second shipment of semen.